 You may redeem the mortgage at any time by paying all the money you owe us, in full.
 This includes any early repayment charges that may apply, and any fees associated with redeeming the mortgage and the discharge and release of our security.
-Any charges that will apply are set out in the Offer of Advance.
+Any charges that will apply are set out in the Offer Documents and in our Mortgage Charges sheet.